openharmony/docs/en/application-dev/reference/apis/js-apis-file-fs.md

 # @ohos.file.fs (File Management)

-The **fs** module provides APIs for file operations, including basic file management, directory management, file information statistics, and data read and write using a stream.
+The **fs** module provides APIs for file operations, including accessing and manaing files and directories, obtaining file information statistics, and reading and writing data using a stream.

 > **NOTE**
 >